kkrismer/seqgra/docs/_sources/md.rst.txt

 ------------

 Defines the neural network architecture.
 For PyTorch, architecture is defined externally with ``torch.nn.Module`` derived class.
-For TensorFlow, Keras architecture can be embedded in XML.
-For Bayes Optimal Classifier, architecture is defined by reference to data definition file.
+For TensorFlow, tf.keras.Sequential architectures can be embedded in XML, while external architectures can be loaded for more expressivity.
+For Bayes Optimal Classifier, architecture is defined by reference to a data definition file.

 **Example 1 - PyTorch:**